 How to Avoid Eye infections In Contact Lens Wearers

-In more than 10% of cases, patients were forced to attend emergency departments or urgent care clinics for immediate care.
-Even when infections were minor and did not lead to lasting damage, they were often painful and disruptive – in some cases requiring daily visits to an ophthalmologist, or hourly administration of eyedrops to treat infection and reduce complications.
+Even when infections are minor and do not lead to lasting damage, they will often be very painful and disrupt your daily routines – in some cases requiring daily visits to an ophthalmologist, or hourly administration of eyedrops to treat infections and reduce complications.
 In many cases, there was clear evidence that infection could have been prevented with more careful behaviour, such as not sleeping in contact lenses, and not being worn for longer than recommended.

 - Do not sleep in contact lenses without first discussing this with your optometrist.
 Sleeping in contact lenses increases the chance of contact lens-related eye infections by 6 to 8 times.

 - Replace your contact lenses as often as recommended by your optometrist.
-People who do not replace their lenses often as recommended have more complications and more eye problems than those who follow replacement recommendations carefully
+People who do not replace their lenses as often as recommended have more complications and more eye problems than those who follow replacement recommendations carefully.

 - See your optometrist for a check up as often as they advise.
 During these contact lens appointments, your optometrist will not only assess the general health of your eye but it is also a good opportunity to discuss any issues or concerns you may have regarding your contact lenses.
 Remember, there are several different options available and it is important to find the right kind based on your individual needs.

 Remove your contact lenses and do not use them again.
 Make an appointment with your optician so they can investigate the cause and recommend appropriate treatment.

 - or have double vision

 For a routine eye check up, or if you have any eye problems or concerns about the health of your eyes or your contact lenses, you can book an appointment online here, by calling 020 7353 4455 or by emailing us at firstname.lastname@example.org.